CopilotLive/sdk-android-examples/README.md

 Initializes the SDK with the provided configuration.

 - **Parameters:**
-  - `config` (CopilotConfig): The configuration containing the Token, User details, and UI appearance.
+  - `config` (CopilotConfig): The configuration containing the token, user details, and UI appearance.

 ### `setActivity`